lcccodes/osticket-install/README.md

 </p>
 <p>
-You'll need to create a new database, and enter the information from the MySQL database.</p>
+You'll need to create a new database for osTicket (call it "osTicket"), and enter the information from the MySQL database.</p>
 <br />